amrukwa/program_mentorski/README.md

 # program_mentorski
-## programs and exercises for mentoring
+## my programs and exercises done for mentoring program